thm-mni-ii/JooMDD-deprecated/README.md

 ***
 ## Installation of JooMDD ##
-Please follow this installation guide to use JooMDD within Eclipse, IntelliJ, and PHPStorm.
+Please follow this installation guide to use JooMDD within Eclipse, IntelliJ, and PhpStorm.

-**Attention:** The support of PHPStorm is currently experimental.
+**Attention:** The support of PhpStorm is currently experimental.
 Therefore some effort is needed during the installation
 ### Eclipse ###
 Install the JooMDD tools through the use of the following update site within the Eclipse update manager.
 Supported versions are:
 *Kepler*, *Luna*, and *Mars*.